Skip to content

 start-service seal-kibana

-Caution - long duration
+Hint - long duration

 If you start Kibana for the first time after the update, this may take very long.
 Do not stop the starting process, just wait until it is finished.